weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [brunelle-jcdl17](#brunelle-jcdl17)

-Justin F. Brunelle, Michele C. Weigle, and Michael L. Nelson, "Archival Crawlers and JavaScript: Discover More Stuff but Crawl More Slowly," In *Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
+Justin F. Brunelle, Michele C. Weigle, and Michael L. Nelson, "**Archival Crawlers and JavaScript: Discover More Stuff but Crawl More Slowly**," In *Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL)*.
 Toronto, Ontario, Canada, June 2017.

 [](#brunelle-jcdl17Bib)
 **Bibtex entry:**